 Dr. Kara Fitzgerald: Hi everybody.
 Welcome to New Frontiers in Functional Medicine, where we are interviewing the best minds in functional medicine.
 And today is no exception.
 Hey, if you like what you’re hearing, please, please, please leave a review at iTunes.
 I’d be most grateful.

 Alright, today we are talking to my professor actually.
 One of the most beloved professors at National College of Natural Medicine.
 So he was my gastroenterology professor back when I was in school, and many of us … let me give you his background.
 So his name is Dr. Steven Sandberg-Lewis, and we all called him Dr. SSL or SSL in school.
 You might hear me use that now.
 But he’s been a long-time naturopathic physician.
 He graduated on 1978 from National University, my alma mater.
 And he’s been a professor at NUNM since 1985.
 And he primarily focuses on gastroenterology and GI physical medicine.

 In addition to supervising clinical rotations, I actually got to work with you SSL in clinic rotation, too, and it was such a valuable time for me.
-He also has a practice: 8 Hearts Health & Wellness in Portland,
+He also has a practice at Hive Mind Medicine, in Portland,

 Oregon.
 I think he does … you do some consulting and we could leave your information on our show notes, SSL, for folks who want to reach out to you.